Roland Juno-106

 - Saint Pablo Juno 00:00

-An additional synth layer is introduced midway through song; it sounds like a plucked string but has a distinct synth-tone to it, likely recorded from one of co-producer Mike Dean’s Moog synths.
+An additional layer is introduced midway through song; it sounds like a plucked string but has a distinct synth-tone to it, likely recorded from one of co-producer Mike Dean’s Moogs.
 There are tons of Moog software emulations, and to create the patch just use a single square wave oscillator with the filter being modulated by the envelope.
 Set the cutoff frequency to 2 and the amount of contour to 3, then the envelope with no attack or sustain and the decay just below 600 to get a good pluck setting.
 Lastly process the track with some nice reverb; listen to the results in Arturia Mini V:

 - Saint Pablo Pluck 00:00